ITensor/TDVP/sample/README.md

 `psi`: the MPS to be time evolved.

 `H`: the MPO of the Hamiltonian.
-Currently only Hermitian Hamiltonians can be treated; for non-Hermitian Hamiltonians, please contact <mingruy@uci.edu> for help.
+Currently only Hermitian Hamiltonians can be treated; for non-Hermitian Hamiltonians, please merge this [pull request](https://github.com/ITensor/ITensor/pull/410) to your ITensor and set the argument `IsHermitian` to be `false` in the `tdvp` function.

 `t`: the time step of TDVP.
 It can be real, imaginary, or complex.
 The corresponding time evolution operator of a single time step will be <img src="https://render.githubusercontent.com/render/math?math=e^{tH}">.
 Therefore, to do real time evolution, `t` need to be purely imaginary; to do imaginary time evolution, `t` need to be purely real.